What Is Form 1042? Who It’s for & How to Fill It Out

 Section 2 allows you to double-check that the FDAP income on your 1042-S accurately matches the amount required to be withheld, including any exceptions that may apply.
 Even if you don’t have income related to dividends or interest payments, you still need to complete this section.

 If you find a variance between your 1042-S and your Chapter 4 reportable FDAP income, you can clarify the discrepancy on line 6.

 Section 3: Potential Section 871(m) Transactions

-Section 3 includes a checkbox if any payment was made by your company under a section 871(m) transaction.
-A section 871(m) transaction deals with financial lending of stocks, bonds, or derivatives or a repurchase agreement involving the sale of a security followed by the repurchase of the same security at a future date for a higher price.
-This is an uncommon activity for most small businesses but can occur when an organization needs funds and uses the company as collateral.
+In Section 3, there’s a checkbox to indicate if your company made any payments under a Section 871(m) transaction.
+This type of transaction generally involves the lending of stocks, bonds, or derivatives, or repurchase agreements for securities.
+While it’s uncommon for most small businesses, it can happen when an organization needs funds and uses the company as collateral.

 Section 4: Dividend Equivalent Payments by a Qualified Derivatives Dealer

 Section 4 is a checkbox if a payment was made by a Qualified Derivatives Dealer handling business on your company’s behalf.
 Similar to Section 3, most small businesses will not need to select this checkbox.
 If you fall into this category where you did work with a Qualified Derivatives Dealer, you will need to complete Schedule Q.

 If you need help processing payroll and withholding taxes on your own, please see our articles on how to do payroll and payroll tax rates.

 Form 1042 Deadlines & Penalties

 Form 1042 (and its related 1042-S and 1042-T forms) must be submitted March 15 in the following year after the income was reported (or the next business day, if the 15th falls on a weekend).